 This vegan ginger beef uses tender homemade beefy beefless seitan, coated in a crispy fried batter, and dressed with sweet ginger beef sauce.
-It’s super delicious; just like Chinese take-out ginger beef (AKA ginger fried beef or deep fried shredded beef in chili sauce).
-Click here for the printable recipe pr pin it for later.
+It’s super delicious; dare I say, THE BEST VEGAN GINGER BEEF?! just like the original Chinese take-out ginger beef (AKA ginger fried beef or deep fried shredded beef in chili sauce).
+Click here for the printable recipe or pin it for later.

 Video tutorial for Vegan Ginger Beef

 Ginger beef is a Chinese Canadian invention.
 According to Wikipedia, it was developed for the local palate in the 1970’s by chef George Wong at the Silver Inn in Calgary, Alberta.
 It’s made from strips of beef, battered in a mixture of egg and cornstarch and deep fried before being covered in a very sweet and somewhat tangy sauce.
 Incredibly popular, it’s on practically every Chinese take-out menu here in Calgary, even the vegetarian Chinese restaurant menus.
 So by popular request, I developed this vegan ginger beef recipe for anyone and everyone who craves the taste and crunch of ginger beef without the meat and eggs.

 For now, this vegan recipe doesn’t have a from-scratch gluten-free option.
 However, I think this recipe would be great using vegan chicken strips or even strips of super firm tofu.
 I haven’t tried it myself though so please let me know if you do.
 The only other ingredient containing gluten would be soy sauce.
 Happily, gluten-free tamari is a good alternative to regular soy sauce.